cyrildude77/Digital-Nuture-4.0-6417399/WEEK3__SPRING CORE and MAVEN/LibraryManagement/README.md

 # LibraryManagement

-This is a basic Spring Framework application for managing a library backend.
+This project is a basic Maven setup for a Spring application.

 ## Features
-- Spring-based configuration using XML.
-- Demonstrates Dependency Injection (DI) with `BookService` and `BookRepository`.
+- Configured Maven project with Spring dependencies.
+- Supports Spring Context, AOP, and WebMVC.
+- Java 1.8 compatibility via Maven Compiler Plugin.

-## How to Run
+## How to Use
-1. Import the project into your IDE (e.g., IntelliJ or Eclipse).
+1. Import into your IDE (IntelliJ, Eclipse, etc.)
-2. Run `MainApp.java` to test the Spring configuration.
+2. Run `mvn clean install` to download dependencies.
-3. The output should print: `Saving book: The Great Gatsby`
+3. Add your Spring configuration and classes as needed.

+## Dependencies
+- `spring-context`
+- `spring-aop`
+- `spring-webmvc`

-## Structure
+## Plugin
-- `BookService`: Service layer for book-related logic.
-- `BookRepository`: Repository layer for data operations.
+- `maven-compiler-plugin` configured for Java 1.8
-- `applicationContext.xml`: Spring XML configuration.